How to Streamline Your eBay Business

 8. Set a monthly time to ensure all selling and return policies are up to date.

 Your selling and return policies may change over time.
 Especially as you experience new situations and get to know your customers’ needs.
 Having outdated information on your eBay store can confuse buyers, and may even cause you to lose a sale or customer.
 One of the best ways to keep this from happening is to set aside a time each month to check selling and return policies, as well as images, descriptions, and prices to make sure everything is accurate.

 Whether or not you use an advanced seller program to automate your listings, you may still want to use a program that delivers automatic feedback as soon as the buyer has paid.
 Programs like eBay Selling Manager Pro and other third-party services allow you to enter comments that will be left automatically on the seller’s page.

 10. Have funds on hand for necessary expenses.

 Having adequate inventory is vital to eBay business success.
 Due to seasonal demand or other factors, you may occasionally find yourself needing more inventory in a hurry.
 Getting a loan for inventory is a great way to ensure that you always have the capital you need in these moments.
-Bank loans have strict requirements and the approval process can be lengthy, but alternative online lenders can offer the business line of credit you need to keep up with your inventory demands.
+Bank loans have strict requirements and the approval process can be lengthy.
+In contrast, alternative online lenders can offer the business quick credit you need to keep up with inventory demands.